Lemon Hill Car Accident and Personal Injury Lawyer

 Personal injuries are those that occur through negligence.
 In other words, the individual would not have suffered an injury if that other person or entity had used a standard of care that others would have.
 Personal injuries must include physical harm, but mental and emotional damage may be included.
 Following are the different areas in which a personal injury may occur:

 - Motor Vehicle Accidents: These types of accidents are often due to a negligent driver speeding, driving distracted, or too fatigued to be behind the wheel of a car.
-As a Lemon Hill car accident lawyer, I’ve handled many of these cases.

 - Bicycle Crashes: Negligent motorists often cause bicycle crashes, especially when making a right turn at an intersection.
 Backing out of driveways without looking for bicycle riders is another cause.